Th0se/etch-a-sketch/README.md

 # etch-a-sketch
 ## Unfinished!
-A simple app to demonstrate my ability in utilising Javasciprt.
+A simple project to learn Javascript